-Here is a selection of publications where different laminin isoforms are being used to create more authentic cell culture systems
+Here is a selection of publications where different laminin isoforms were used to create more authentic cell culture systems.

 Publication: Single-cell transcriptomics captures features of human midbrain development and dopamine neuron diversity in brain organoids